susan-roehampton/OS-Coursework/week5.md

 sudo systemctl start apparmor
 sudo aa-status
 ```
-These commands were used to enable AppArmor at boot, start the service, and verify that security profiles are actively enforced on the system.
+These commands were used to allow AppArmor at boot, start the service, and detect that security profiles are actively enforced on the system.

 ### Purpose